koelslaw/documentation/topics/rocknsm2-5-0_Pending/CENTOS/sensordeploy.md

 ## Prereqs
  - ESXi installed if you need it
  - ROCK NSM already installed but not deployed
- - Already SSHd into all systems that need deployed
+ - Already SSHd into all systems that need to be deployed
- - DNS Setup or sync'd `/etc/hosts` file
+ - DNS Setup or synced `/etc/hosts` file
  - Connectivity to all servers
 ### Install OS
 > NOTE: add flags to Anaconda Preinstall **IF** any of the nodes are Virtual Machines